Work-Related Stress in the UK: Impact and Employer Actions

 The HSE stresses that employers must act to address this issue.
 Suggested actions include:

-• Workload management: Making sure employees have manageable workloads and fair deadlines.
+• Workload management: Ensuring employees have manageable workloads and fair deadlines, preventing excessive stress.
+Such stress could lead to breaches of work-related stress rights.

 • Training managers: Helping managers spot stress early and offer support.